d-t-w/by-example-gloss/README.md

 # Gloss by Example

-A tutorial on using Gloss to decode and encode byte frames, leading to parsing HTTP headers.
+A test-torial on using Gloss to decode and encode byte frames, in particular, HTTP headers.

 Annotated with Marginalia and validated with Expectations.